lreynaldoj/react-yt-flexible/README.md

 ![Thumbnail Example](./assets/thumbnail-example.png)
 *Thumbnail with hover effect and custom styling*

+## Live Demo

+Check out our [live demo](https://codesandbox.io/p/github/luiserj/react-yt-flexible-examples/main?import=true) to see `ReactYTFlexible` in action and explore more usage examples.

 ## Key Features

 - Embed YouTube videos or thumbnails with a single video ID.